datalad/datalad/paper.md

 DataLad has been developed openly in a public repository ([github.com/datalad/datalad](https://github.com/datalad/datalad)) since its inception in 2013.
 At the time of this publication, the repository amassed over 13.5k commits, 2.5k merged PRs, and 2.3k closed (+700 open) issues from over 30 contributors.
-Issue tracker, labels, milestones, and pull requests (from personal forks) are used to coordinate development.
+Issue tracker, labels, milestones, and pull requests are used to coordinate development.
 DataLad heavily relies on the versatility and stability of the underlying core tools---Git and git-annex.
 To avoid reimplementing the wheel and to benefit the git-annex user community at large, many aspects of the desired functionality are and have been implemented directly in git-annex through collaboration with the git-annex developer Joey Hess [@git-annex:projects-datalad].
 To guarantee robust operation across various deployments, DataLad heavily utilizes continuous integration platforms (Appveyor, GitHub actions, and Travis CI) for testing DataLad core, building and testing git-annex (in a dedicated [github.com/datalad/git-annex](https://github.com/datalad/git-annex)), and integration testing